HabanaAI/Model-References/PyTorch/computer_vision/detection/mlcommons/SSD/ssd/README.md

 ### Training Script Modifications
 The following are the changes added to the training script (train.py) and utilities (utils.py):

-1. Added support for Habana devices:
+1. Added support for Gaudi devices:

    a.
-Load Habana specific library.
+Load Intel Gaudi specific library.

    b.
-Certain environment variables are defined for habana device.
+Certain environment variables are defined for Gaudi.

    c.
-Added support to run SSD training in lazy mode in addition to the eager mode. mark_step() is
+Added support to run SSD training in Lazy mode in addition to the Eager mode. mark_step() is
     performed to trigger execution of the graph.

    d.
 Added mixed precision support.